 It is paramount that the Dental Assistants help to ensure dental procedures go smoothly by anticipating provider needs and making patients comfortable.
 This professional will effectively interact with patients, advocates and other care team members while maintaining all standards of professional dentistry.
 The Dental Assistant is a member of the interdisciplinary treatment team and has the goal of assisting patients to assume responsibility for their own oral health.
 The position coordinates with all organizational service lines in accordance with the organization’s integrative practice model and in response to individual patient need.

-As a Licensed Practical Nurse (LPN), the successful candidate must be prepared to function as a member of the health-care team by exercising sound nursing judgment based on preparation, knowledge, experience in nursing and competency.
-The LPN participates in the planning, implementation and evaluation of nursing care using focused assessment in settings where nursing takes place.
-The LPN works directly with primary and behavioral health care providers to room patients, collect preliminary visit information and test samples, maintain patient records, communicate with patients regarding basic medical procedures and assist in basic examinations.
+Secondarily, and as needed, the Vaccine Coordinator will function as a member of the health-care team by exercising sound nursing judgment based on preparation, knowledge, experience in nursing and competency.
+S/he will work directly with primary care and behavioral health providers to room patients, collect preliminary visit information and test samples, maintain patient records, communicate with patients regarding basic medical procedures and assist in basic examinations.

 Caring as a Community

 Hear what our employees love about working for a Community Health Center!